replicatedhq/kurl.sh/src/markdown-pages/add-ons/k3s.md

 ## Limitations
 Because K3s support is currently in beta, there are several limitations:
 * Joining additional nodes is not supported.
-* Upgrading from one version of K3s to another if not supported.
+* Upgrading from one version of K3s to another is not supported.
 * Selecting a CRI or CNI provider is not supported because containerd and Flannel are already included.
 * The NodePort range in K3s is 30000-32767, so `kotsadm.uiBindPort` must be set to something in this range.
 * While Rook and OpenEBS have been tested, they are not recommended.